Olajydo/Loan-Eligibility-and-Customer-Clustering/README.md

 Convert categorical variables into numerical format (e.g., Employment_Status).
 Split the dataset into features (X) and target variable (y).
 Model Building:
-Implement RandomForestClassifier from the scikit-learn library.
+Implement both XGBOOST AND RandomForestClassifier from the scikit-learn library using GridSearch parameters tuning.
 Train the model using the training data to predict whether a loan should be approved.
 Model Evaluation:
 Evaluate the model’s performance using metrics like Accuracy, Precision, Recall, and F1-Score.